Street Support

 Referring someone in need of help

 • People who are sleeping rough in Manchester can access A Bed Every Night through a number of different routes.
-Note that there is a high demand for places in Manchester, and referrals made after 7pm are unlikely to be processed until the following day.
+Note that there is a high demand for places in Manchester.

 • Outside these times, the Manchester City Council's out of hours service can be contacted on 0161 234 5001.